This article about the best trucking startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 - “Amazon is hauling cargo in self-driving trucks developed by Embark” – CNBC

 - “Embark tops 124,000 automated miles traveled in 2018” – FleetOwner

 Among the many inefficiencies of the trucking industry is the lack of clear information about where and how shipments are moving through different distribution channels.
-The dire need for improved supply-chain transparency led to the founding of Project44, a cloud-based platform which ties into electronic devices in trucks to gather important shipment data, such as transportation speed or the amount of time spent at pickup and drop-off locations.
+The dire need for improved supply-chain transparency led to the founding of one of the most innovative trucking startups, Project44, which a cloud-based platform which ties into electronic devices in trucks to gather important shipment data, such as transportation speed or the amount of time spent at pickup and drop-off locations.

 Manufacturers, retailers, and distributors can all benefit from Project44’s technology, which explains why after just five years in business, the startup is already connected to over 175,000 carriers worldwide, and receiving millions in funding rounds for expansion of the software.
 The company hopes to use the funding to expand its reach in trucking, ocean and rail industries.

 Headquarters: Chicago, Illinois, USA

 - “Project44 Gets $45 Million in Funding for Freight Tech Expansion” – WSJ